clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 ## Spending power (normalized to itself in 2001 and accumulated inflation)

 One way to see how individual workers experience the value of their income is to look at changes in normalized spending power.
-In this case the spending power for each category is defined as follows.
+In this case the spending power for each job category is defined as follows.

 $$ Power(Year) = \dfrac{Income(Year)}{Income(2001) \times Acc_{inflat}(Year)} $$